actions-marketplace-validations/mammutmw_usc-rotate-keys-gha/README.md

 # .github/workflows/rotate-keys.yml
 name: Rotate keys
 on:
-  schedule: # Run every other month
+  schedule: # Run every other month (the token is old after 90 days)
     - cron: '0 11 1 */2 *'
   workflow_dispatch: # Allow running from the UI